 George F. Drake

-Director of a United States Information Agency cultural center in the State of Caldas, Colombia where he managed art exhibits in the gallery and performance space.
+George Drake was the Director of a United States information agency cultural center in the State of Caldas, Colombia where he managed art exhibits in the gallery and performance space.

 He was the founding director of 'Gardens of Art – Gallery of Fine Art for the Garden’ located on family property that later was purchased by the City of Bellingham to become Big Rock Garden Park.
 The sculpture exhibits in the garden setting of the park became a tourist destination in northwestern Washington.
 Email

-Frank has been involved in the arts on Whidbey Island since 1985 as a board member of the Whidbey Island Arts Council and the Whidbey Island Center for the arts.
-Currently a Board Member of the Island County Tourism Committee and Chairman of the Langley Arts Commission.
-His personal goals are to make a significant contribution in increasing arts programming in local schools and installing new and exciting Public art on South Whidbey.
-Frank maintains a studio in the Freeland Art Studios, where he carves figurative work in stone and clay.
+Frank has been involved in the arts on Whidbey Island since 1985 as a board member of the Whidbey Island Arts Council and the Whidbey Island Center for the Arts.
+Currently a Board Member of the Island County Tourism Committee and Chairman of the Langley Arts Commission, Frank's personal goals are to make a significant contribution by increasing arts programming in local schools and installing new and exciting public art on South Whidbey Island.
+Frank maintains a studio in the Freeland Art Studios where he carves figurative work in stone and clay.
 Email

 He worked as a designer of TWA exhibits for the New York World's Fair, was an art director for ITT Corporation as well as a design studio serving major advertising agencies.
 He then launched his own design and advertising studio in Los Angeles.

-Al moved to West Vancouver, British Columbia opening an art gallery, meeting, networking and marketing the work of artists and craftspeople from western Canada.
-During this time, he continued work as a design and advertising consultant, was an instructor of Applied Design, and coordinator of the art programs of Capilano University in North Vancouver.
+Al moved to West Vancouver, British Columbia, opening an art gallery, and began marketing the work of artists and craftspeople from western Canada.
+During this time, he continued work as a design and advertising consultant, was an instructor of applied design, and served as coordinator of the art programs of Capilano University in North Vancouver.

-In Bellingham, he continues his design and advertising work and assisting his wife Lynn in operating Bellingham ART, a drawing and painting school.
+In Bellingham, Al continues his design and advertising work, and assists his wife Lynn in operating Bellingham ART, a drawing and painting school.
 Email